 The service providers, subject to a privacy agreement, process the data only to the extent necessary for provision of the service.

 5 Do we disclose data to parties outside of the ETA?

 Data is not disclosed to parties outside of the ETA.

 6 How do we protect the data, and how long do we retain the data?

 The data stored in the information systems is only accessible by a separately specified restricted set of employees.
 These employees may access the data only upon logging in with their personal username and password.
 The information systems are protected with appropriate virus-protection software and firewalls.
 The databases and the backups of them are on locked premises, where the data can be accessed only by designated persons.

 The data is stored as long as the application process or rental agreement necessitates.
 Rental applications are stored for five years from the receipt of the application.
 Pursuant to the Accounting Act (1336/1997), data pertaining to tenants are stored for the full rental agreement term and then six years after termination of the agreement, unless a longer retention period is required by law.
 In addition, Lahden Talot complies with the regulations and guidelines pertaining to rental housing financed by Arava or loan-interest subsidies with regard to storage times, and rental decisions are stored for 10 years from the start date of the rental agreement.

 7 What rights do you have as a data subject?

 Any requests related to the rights of data subjects must be delivered to the postal address specified in Section 1.
 As a data subject, you have the following rights:

-- the right to inspect the data pertaining to you and request erroneous data to be corrected or deleted
+- The right to inspect the data pertaining to you and request that erroneous data be corrected or deleted

 - You have the right to inspect the data pertaining to you that are stored in the register and request the rectification of erroneous data or the deletion of said data.